 • If faculty research aligns with mission of USDA

-• Not for faculty with biomedical research interests
+• Faculty with primarily biomedical research interests are exempt

 Non-Tenure Track faculty with an ARD appointment are not required to have a Hatch project but are not prevented from leading or collaborating on a Hatch project.